CroixArthur/GanacosEntretien01/Readme.md

 # Ganacos internship request test 01

-A project to do in 60 minutes max to test my coding abilities
+This project consisted in verifying the contents of an filled sudoku board in the validity of its resolution.

+The project must be completed under 60 minutes in Java programming language.